rimelek/learn-docker/pages/advanced/volume-locations.rst

 which is similar to what Docker Desktop supports, but the process of creating a dev container is different.

-More information in the `documentation <https://code.visualstudio.com/docs/devcontainers/containers>`_.
+More information in the `documentation of VSCode about dev containers <https://code.visualstudio.com/docs/devcontainers/containers>`_.

 Conclusion
 ==========